Embark with me on a culinary journey as we explore the incredible realm of Indian cuisine, with our star dish, Chicken Masala.

 Indian cuisine is lauded worldwide for its robust flavours, unique spice blends, and rich gravies.
 Chicken Masala, a staple in this culinary repertoire, is no exception.
 In this journey of mastering the art of authentic Indian Chicken Masala, there are a few key points I’d like to share.

-First, when it comes to Indian cooking, fresh ingredients are the game-changer.
+First, when it comes to Indian cooking, fresh ingredients are a game-changer.
 Freshly ground spices, ripe tomatoes, and good-quality chicken can make all the difference in your Chicken Masala.
 When I cook, I always prioritize freshness over convenience.

 Secondly, the onions.
 Yes, I stress onions because they’re the base of your curry.
 The key to a great Chicken Masala lies in how well you caramelize your onions.